 Black locust is a member of the legume family, so it’s not surprising that the flowers closely resemble sweet peas.
 After the flowers fade, 2- to 4-inch pea pods take their place.
 Each pod contains four to eight seeds.
 The seeds are difficult to germinate because of their hard coats.
 Like other members of the legume family, black locust captures nitrogen from the air and enriches the soil as it grows.
-That being said, there are a number of resources that report its cousin, the honey locust, does not fix nitrogen to the soil.
+That being

 The tree can grow up to 80 feet tall, but it usually stays between 30 and 50 feet in height with a canopy that spreads up to 30 feet wide.
 The irregular branches cast light shade, making it easy to grow other plants that require partial shade beneath the tree.
 Black locust makes a great lawn tree and tolerates drought, salt and poor soil.

 One of the most attractive black locust trees for landscaping is the ‘Frisia’ cultivar.
 This highly ornamental tree has bright yellow to chartreuse foliage that holds its color well.
 The foliage contrasts well with deep purple or dark green foliage for a dramatic landscape effect.